Lenddo/android-lenddo-data/README.md

 ### Clearing the Data Collected

 After submitting the collected data, the stored analytics data are automatically cleared.
 You may clear the stored analytics data without submitting the collected data online by calling the reset() method.
+This will clear all collected form filling analytics data without sending it online.

 ```Java
         FormFillingAnalytics.getInstance(getApplicationContext()).reset();